-How to Install Presets & Brushes with the NEW (Oct.
-2017) Lightroom CC.
+How to Install Presets & Brushes within Lightroom CC (released Oct.
+2017)

 Presets (a.k.a. "general presets" or "workflow presets") make global changes to an image.
 They cannot be stacked and should be applied alone or before using a tool or layer preset.
 If a preset doesn't look quite right on an image, check the exposure slider first.